cvasquez23/portfolio-site/resume.md

 > Web developer in Mount Pleasant, Michigan who has a passion
 > for learning, building and bringing websites to life.
-> Seeking a remote front end web developer position.
+> Seeking a remote front-end web developer position.

 ---